-Starting with the new monographs that are intended for inclusion in the Supplement I to the JP 17th edition, the drafts that are translated into English are posted on this English version of PMDA website.PMDA invites public comments from the outside of Japan not only in Japanese but also in English as a trial.
+Starting with the new monographs that are intended for inclusion in the Supplement I to the JP 17th edition and a part of new general tests that are intended for inclusion in the Supplement II to the JP 17th edition, the drafts that are translated into English are posted on this English version of PMDA website.PMDA invites public comments from the outside of Japan not only in Japanese but also in English as a trial.
 No response will be made to each comment.
 However, the public comments will be used for developing the JP final drafts.
 The purpose of posting the English version of JP drafts is to provide information to stakeholders outside Japan who are not familiar with the Japanese language.
 The marketing authorization holders in Japan are expected to follow the guidance on the Japanese version of PMDA website.
 Moreover, when and if any discrepancy is found between the Japanese draft and the English draft, the former should be regarded as authentic.

 The guidance and the form for comment are as shown on each page below.

 JP drafts for public comments (March 2023) No.1